fatmahussein/fatmahussein/README.md

 # 💫 About Me:

 ### Hi there 🤝
-I'm Fatma from Kenya, a front-end developer , I really enjoy learning languages such as HTML , CSS and JavaScript.
-I enjoy wireframing , UI and learning frameworks such as React.<br><br><br>I'm  currently a full-time  Full-stack developer student at Microverse .<br>
+I'm Fatma from Kenya, Junior Full Stack Developer with a passion for creating sleek and efficient web applications .<br>

 ## 🌐 Socials: